dirkpetersen/nvflare-cancer/README.md

 # Contributing code to NVFlare

 If you would like to make a code contribution to NVFlare, please check the [contributor docs](https://nvflare.readthedocs.io/en/main/contributing.html) first.
-In our case, we have made modificaitons to the cloud deployment scripts and constributed some changes back.
+In our case, we have made modifications to the cloud deployment scripts and constributed some changes back.
 Please take these steps after [creating a Fork](https://github.com/NVIDIA/NVFlare/fork) of NVFlare:

 ```
 git clone git@github.com:your-organization/NVFlare.git